witheve/docs/drafts/guides/quickstart.md

   celia <- [#student grade: 10, school: "East", age: 16]
 ```

-Let's go over the new syntax introduced here.
-First, look at the match phase.
-Just like `#` is a shorthand for `tag`, the `@` operator is a shorthand for `name`.
-So instead of writing `[name: "Celia"]` we can write `[@Celia]`.
-Also, notice that we are setting the record equal to the variable `celia`. **In Eve, the equality operator `=` means equality, not assignment**.
-So the statement `celia = [@Celia]` means that `celia` and `[@Celia]` are one and the same.

-Next, look at the action phase.
-Here we use the merge operator `<-` to combine two records: `celia` and `[#student grade: 10, school: "East"]`.
-Merging two records means that the record on the left hand side of the operator will receive the attributes of the record on the right hand side.
-So the total effect of this block is to add `#student`, a `grade`, and a `school` to `@Celia`.
-This is exactly what we needed to satisfy the previous block, so you should now see the sentence "Celia is a 10th grade student at East" displayed in the browser.
+In a similar fashion to `#`, the `@` operator is shorthand for the name attribute, so `[@Celia]` is the same as `[name: "Celia"]`.
+We set this record equal to the variable `celia`. **In Eve, the equality operator `=` means equality, not assignment**.
+We can use this variable in several ways, one way being to merge data into the record using the merge operator `<-`.
+With the addition of this block, you should see the sentence "Celia is a 10th grade student at East." in the browser.

-## Part 2

 Celia is cool and all, but let's add some more students to our database:

 ```
 commit
-  [#student @Diedra grade: 12 school: "West"]
-  [@Diedra school: "West" grade: 12 #student] [#student @Michaela grade: 12 school: "West"] [#student @Jermaine grade: 9]
+  [#student @Diedra grade: 12 school: "West"] [#student @Michaela grade: 11 school: "West"] [#student @Jermaine grade: 9]
 ```

-Notice that after these student are added, two more sentences appear on the screen about `@Diedra` and `@Michaela`.
-That's because Eve works on sets, so when we ask for `[#student name grade school]`, we want _all_ the records that match, which includes `@Celia`, and now Diedra and Michaela.
-Furthermore, **Eve's functions and operators work over sets**.
-This means we can write a statement as if it applies to a single element, but that statement will work even if there are more elements in the set.
-Therefore, even though we haven't expressed any loops, the sentence is printed as many times as there are matched records.

-But what about poor `@Jermaine`?
-Why isn't he in the list?
-The reason is that he doesn't have a `school`, so he doesn't satisfy the match.
-Go ahead and add one, and he'll show up on the list.

-And why doesn't `@Diedra` show up twice in the list?
-Eve works in sets, which are collections of unique and unordered elements.
-Diedra is defined twice in this block, and the only thing different between definitions is the order of attributes.
-For sets, this does not distinguish the two.
-Since they have the same elements, they are one and the same.
+Three sentences are now printed, one for each student that satisfies the record.
+Eve works on sets, so when we match `[#student name grade school]`, we match _all_ the records with the given pattern.
+This includes `@Celia`, `@Diedra` and `@Michaela`.
+Therefore, when we bind the record `[#div text: "{{name}} ... "]`, we are actually binding three records, one for each matching `#student`.

-Notice also that the list is not (necessarliy) in the order that the students were added in the list.
-Recompile the program a few times to see that thte order changes.
-That's because **there is no ordering in Eve; blocks are not ordered, statements are not ordered, and results are therefore not ordered**.
-If you want the students to be ordered, you have to impose an ordering.
-Let's sort them alphabetically by name, by adding a `sort` attribute to the `#div`.
+Try re-compiling the program a couple times, and you'll see the order of sentences sometimes changes.
+This is because **there is no ordering in Eve; blocks are not ordered, statements are not ordered, and results are therefore not ordered**.
+If you want to order elements, you must impose an ordering yourself.
+We can ask the browser to draw elements in an order with the "sort" attribute:

 ```
 match